AntonYurchenko28/Xiaomi-Kettle/README.md

 # Xiaomi-Kettle
-Redesign of xiaomi kettle landing page (html/css/js)
+Concept design of xiaomi kettle landing page on bootstrap.